|Ship name||HMS Endeavour|

 |Photos 1||Total views|

 Click pictures to enlarge!

-The ENDEAVOUR became known as the expedition ship of James Cook.
-He started on 25 August 1768 from Plymouth to his study of the South Seas.
-On that trip he went to Tahiti, Tubuai and other islands, then to New Zealand and the northeast coast of Australia.
-He finally came to Batavia.
-Via the Cape of Good Hope he returned to England, where he arrived in the Downs on 12 July 1771.
+The HMS Endeavour became well known when James Cook took her as expedition ship on his first South Sea voyage.
+He set out on 25 August 1768 from Plymouth to sail to Tahiti, Tubuai and some other islands, then continued to New Zealand, the northeast coast of Australia, and finally reached Batavia.
+He sailed round Cape of Good Hope into the Atlantic and back to England, anchoring in the Downs on 12 July 1771.

 In 1993 a replica of the Endeavour has been built in Australia.
 I took many pictures of that ship when it made a trip to Europe.

-The ship can be taken out of the stand, i.e. for transport.
+The ship model can be taken out of the stand, e.g. for transport.

 This model has already been sold.
 The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.